connectomicslab/connectomemapper3/paper/paper.md

   the CMP3 framework, as demonstrated in a tutorial notebook.

 \textbf{A revisited and extended multi-scale cortical parcellation scheme.}
-CMP3 revisits the multiscale cortical parcellation proposed by [@Cammoun2012:MappingMRI] and its implementation, and extends with new structures including a subdivision for each brain hemisphere of the thalamus into 7 nuclei, the hippocampus into 12 subfields and the brainstem into 4 sub-structures (\autoref{fig:parc}).
+CMP3 revisits the multiscale cortical parcellation proposed by [@Cammoun2012:MappingMRI] and extends it with new structures including a subdivision of the thalamus into 7 nuclei per hemisphere, of the hippocampus into 12 subfields, and of the brainstem into
+  4 sub-structures (\autoref{fig:parc}).

 ![\textbf{Creation of the new Lausanne2018 Connectome Parcellation.}